Naitreey/notes-and-knowledge/cs/scala/language.rst

     brackets; To parameterize the instance with values: specify values in parentheses.
 Type parameterization comes before value parameterization.

-- To override a parent class's method, use prefix ``override`` keyword to method definition.
+- method overriding.
+To override a parent class's method, prefix ``override`` modifier to method definition.

+- method overloading.
+In a class definition, there can be multiple methods of the same name, each consisting of a different signatures.

+  During a method call, the compiler picks the version of an overloaded method that best matches the static types of the arguments.
+When the compiler can not determine an unique best match, an ambiguous reference error is raised.

 - getter/setter syntax.